adnaan/gomodest-starter/README.md

-Gomodest is an demo app inspired from modest approaches to building webapps as enlisted in https://modestjs.works/.
+Gomodest is a demo app inspired from modest approaches to building webapps as enlisted in https://modestjs.works/.

 It can be used as a template to spin off simple Go webapps.
 The webapp is mostly plain old javascript, html, css but with spots of SvelteJS used for interactivity without page reloads.